InSync

 Heart - Heartbeat Simulation

-We used linear actuator for breathing lungs, H-bridge + motor for heartbeat simulation.
+We used linear actuator (special designed motor-driven crank linkage) for breathing lungs, H-bridge + eccentric motor for heartbeat simulation.

 3D Printed Soft Robotics Tail

 For me, these technologies are the tools I use to convey a story and build an experience.
 I learned to prototype on embedded systems, custom sensor design, woodworking, mechanical design, audio interaction, and 3D printing.
-I’m not afraid to pick up new skills when the work demands it, and I rely on whatever method best serves the piece.
+I’m not afraid to pick up new skills when the work demands it, and I rely on the technology that best serves the piece.

 Level Design